FelipeSSac/marvel-essentials/README.md

 ## 💎 Next steps

-- Create an API to register the data from Marvel and store in a database, instead a mock JSON file.
+- Use data from [Marvel's API](https://developer.marvel.com/) instead a mock JSON file.
-- Create a hero, movie or HQ details page.
+- Create buttons on cards that can take the user to the streaming or market.